rurtle/TAaC/ProgressUpdate.md

 ## Dates

+### 17-Nov-2025

+1. Introduced `main.c`.
+Gradually filling it up.
+2. Reorganized codebase - moved all *.c files under `src/` and moved the `Makefile` under project root.
+3. Changed the function return types for a few functions.

 ### 13-Nov-2025

 1. Decided to move away from Python as I'm more familier with C and the [reference instructions](https://github.com/lotabout/Let-s-build-a-compiler/) are in C as well